This chapter provides procedures for the following topics:

 Typical Login.
 You can then program the appropriate components to run the transaction automatically.
 The beacon, a component of the Agent, acts as a client robot and is used to run your recorded transactions at predefined time intervals from strategic locations across your Wide Area Network (WAN).

 Beacons are not installed automatically on the Management Agents; they have to be created.
 For monitoring Siebel High Interactive Applications, the administrator needs to create a beacon on an Oracle Windows Agent.

 The availability and performance data that beacons collect during service tests include whether a test is successful and the application is available, and the response time of application screens during a given service test.

-Before proceeding, ensure that you have already added the Siebel service using the instructions in Section 4.2 on page 4-2.
+Before proceeding, ensure that you have already added the Siebel service using the instructions in Adding a Siebel Service for a Siebel Application.